gisidx/gwi/README.md

 ### Notes

-- The shortened URL https://tinyurl.com/gswhl resolves to the GitHub Pages site hosted by this repository: https://corbel-spatial.github.io/geospatial-wheels-index/
+- The index is hosted on this repository's GitHub Pages site: https://corbel-spatial.github.io/geospatial-wheels-index/

+- For convenience, a [forked repository](https://github.com/gisidx/gwi) provides this shorter index URL: https://gisidx.github.io/gwi

-- This index does not contain any actual wheel files; all links point to the GitHub-hosted assets in [releases](https://github.com/cgohlke/geospatial-wheels/releases) maintained in the `geospatial-wheels` repository.
+- The index does not contain any actual wheel files; all links point to the GitHub-hosted assets in [releases](https://github.com/cgohlke/geospatial-wheels/releases) maintained in the `cgohlke/geospatial-wheels` repository.

 - Like the `geospatial-wheels` source, this index is provided "as is" and without warranty of any kind.